 Fortunately, there is no annual fee.
 This is an absolute must with a rewards card.
 Because the whole concept of paying a fee to earn rewards rarely makes sense.

 Like any card, of course these are constantly changing, so I don’t want to say conclusively the APR is good, but for now at least it seems fair.
-At the time of this post, it is a variable rate between 14.24% and 24.99% depending on your credit quality.

 It’s not a spectacular rate, but it’s not horrible either.
 However it is important to point out this is a variable rate which is tied to the prime rate… and that will undoubtedly go up in the future as the economy keeps improving.
 So if you plan on carrying a balance, I would advise against using the Sony Card for that purpose because the interest will far outweigh the reward points you will earn.